 - A mini-lecture by international lecturer, and neurology expert, Dr. Antonucci

 - A public service announcement about pool safety

 - A hands-on workshop with Dr. Antonucci, on how to assess if functional neurology can help a diffuse anoxic brain injuries patient.

 - A tour of Plasticity Brain Centers

 - An introduction to their cutting-edge technology

-will be held at Plasticity Brain Centers, 2000 North Alafaya Trail #600, Orlando, Florida.
+The workshop will be held at Plasticity Brain Centers, 2000 North Alafaya Trail #600, Orlando, Florida.

 Plasticity Brain Centers offers non-invasive neuro rehabilitation based on a single scientific principle: the brain is capable of learning and changing throughout a patient's entire life.
 This is made possible through engagement with targeted neuro-receptors in a concept known as "neuroplasticity," an approach widely accepted by the scientific community, only available in leading-edge treatment centers.